-Dan Diepenbrock is an experienced trial lawyer who has tried more than 60 jury trials to verdict in state and federal courts in Kansas and Oklahoma.
-His principal areas of practice include insurance defense, commercial, construction, shareholder disputes, Will contests, and criminal defense.
+Dan Diepenbrock is an experienced trial lawyer who has tried more than 70 jury trials to verdict in state and federal courts in Kansas and Oklahoma.
+His principal areas of practice include insurance defense, commercial litigation, construction litigation, shareholder disputes, Will contests, and criminal defense.

-He has achieved winning verdicts in jury cases involving defense of clients in motor vehicle accident cases, a geophysical seismic data collection company accused of land damages, and wrongful death.
+He has achieved winning verdicts in jury cases defending clients in motor vehicle accident cases involving personal injury and wrongful death, corporate litigation, property damage claims, and commercial litigation.
 He has experience with cases involving alleged construction defects, and cases alleging breach of fiduciary duty against corporate officers and directors.

 Dan has tried criminal cases involving serious felony charges, including first degree murder, and allegations of sex crimes.

 Born and raised in northeast Kansas, Dan received his B.A. from Friends University in Wichita, majoring in English, and his M.B.A. and law degree from the University of Kansas.
 He recently completed studies for a Masters in Theology, from Newman University in Wichita.
-Dan has practiced law in western Kansas since 1985, and has tried jury trials in almost half of the counties in the west one-third of the state.
+Dan practiced law in western Kansas for 37 years, and has tried jury trials in almost half of the counties in the west one-third of the state.

 Dan is a fellow of the American College of Trial Lawyers, membership of which is by invitation only, and is limited to 1% of all lawyers in the state.
 Invitation to the college is extended only after an extensive investigation to lawyers who have mastered the art of advocacy, and those whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility and collegiality.